 If you’re convicted of a third DUI offense, you’re getting a month in jail minimum.
 The judge can’t suspend this minimum sentence — that means you will actually be spending at least a month in jail if you’re convicted of a third OWI.
-Because this is a class “D” felony, you could spend up to five years in prison for it.
+Because this is a class “D” felony, the judge may sentence you to up to five years in prison.

 Fines and Community Service

 When you’re convicted of an OWI offense, the court will order you to pay restitution to any victims who you injured or whose property you damaged while you were driving drunk.
-(I’ve seen someone ordered to pay $5,000 to MidAmerican Energy for crashing into one of their — who knew electric poles cost so much?!)
+(MidAmerican Energy, for example, might ask for nearly $5,000 if you crashed into one of their electric poles!)

-Paying this restitution doesn’t mean that the victims can’t still sue you.
+Although paying court-ordered victim restitution is mandatory, it won’t stop victims from suing you.
 If someone has a claim against you for damage you caused while you were driving drunk, they can still get an attorney and sue you in civil court.
 T

-The amount of time you spend in court-ordered treatment counts against your sentence and they can’t have you committed to treatment for longer than they could put you in prison, but since they can sentence you to as long as five years in prison for an OWI third, you could potentially spend a lot of time in treatment if you have substance abuse problems.
+The amount of time you spend in court-ordered treatment counts against your sentence and they can’t have you committed to treatment for longer than they could put you in prison.
+However, since you could spend up to five years in prison for an OWI third, your substance abuse problems could land you a lengthy treatment.